 Can you learn to play classical guitar from lessons on YouTube?
 Because of the sheer volume of videos on it, the quality of content on YouTube is sporadic and not guaranteed.
 You will find stuff not applicable to you at all.
 And the ones that appeal to you may be too random, piece-meal or isolated to give you an overall understanding of the basics.

 Fortunately, there are some excellent resources to guide not only the beginning classical guitar player but also the intermediate level player.
 Let’s dive in.

-1. LessonsByJames for quick and easy gains
+1. LessonsByJames on YouTube: Quick and easy gains

-This channel has close to five million views and its most recent content dates back to 2014.
+This YouTube channel has close to five million views and its most recent content dates back to 2014.
 It not only continues to be popular, but the surprising fact is the site is mainly devoted to regular pop/rock guitar with only a mini section of the site for the classical guitar.

 The approach is simple and direct – the first video on the classical guitar, for instance, is on the lovely and simple Spanish tune Malaguena.
 James Devon dives into playing the song right away.
 And then while breaking the piece down as part of the analysis and teaching, he introduces the basic concepts of right-hand plucking – free stroke and rest stroke.
 There is no talk of notation, no musical score sheet shown.
 It’s just a matter of getting the fingers to the frets and playing by ear.
 Job is done!